alpha74/profitMoviesAPI/README.md

 ### Dependencies:
-- API is tested using `Postman v7.25.0`.
+- APIs are tested using `Postman v7.25.0`.
-- Python scripts call `movie_selector/choose_movies.exe` (in my code) internally to generate results.
+- Python scripts call `movie_selector/choose_movies.exe` (executable file generated after build in Step1) internally to generate results.
-- Communication is done using file I/O.
+- Communication between python scripts and cpp executable is done using file I/O.
 - Input and Output file names in python scripts and cpp programs should be same.
 - Executable paths if changed, should be updated in python scripts.

+### PRs
+- PRs accepted on `master`